alphasights/paint/README.md

 This is going to install all dependencies.

-When using the npm package, you have to set a `$paint-dependency-manager: 'npm'`  before importing paint.
-SASS doesn't allow variable interpolation for imports, that's why we need it.

-The next step is to load paint in your application.

-There are 2 use cases:
+There are 2 ways to import paint into an application:

-* Import Paint out-of-the-box, without any theming / resets.
+* Out-of-the-box, without any theming / resets.
 For that, just `@import '/bower_components/paint/styles/paint'` or `@import '/node_modules/paint/styles/paint'`

 * Allow theming and customising components.
-In this case, you need to load components individually and create an app-specific `paint-settings` file _(example for the bower package)_:
+In this case, you need to load some components individually and create an app-specific `paint-settings` file _(which will act as your theme file)_:
 ```scss
 /// Paint Core
 @import '/bower_components/paint/styles/core';